chinapedia/wikipedia.abstract.en/Page/Discus_throw.md

 Description

-Discobolus_Kleomelos_Louvre_G111.jpg by the Kleomelos Painter, Louvre Museum]] Discus_Thrower_Copenhagen.jpg's _Discobolus_ in University of Copenhagen Botanical Garden, Denmark]] The men's discus is a heavy lenticular disc with a weight of and diameter of , the women's discus has a weight of and diameter of .
+by the Kleomelos Painter, Louvre Museum]] 's _Discobolus_ in University of Copenhagen Botanical Garden, Denmark]] The men's discus is a heavy lenticular disc with a weight of and diameter of , the women's discus has a weight of and diameter of .

 Under IAAF (international) rules, Youth boys (16–17 years) throw the discus, the Junior men (18–19 years) throw the unique discus, and the girls/women of those ages throw the discus.